bt3gl/building_blog/content/skaffold.md

 In this single command, Skaffold:

 1. builds container images (locally or remotely),
-2. pushes container images if target is not local cluster,
+2. pushes container images if the target is not local cluster,
 3. updates Kubernetes manifests with image tags,
 4. deploys your application with `kubectl apply`,
 5. streams logs from the pods,
 6. watches for changes in the source code and Kubernetes manifests, and then repeat 1-5.

 Cool, right? :)